jonyonson/jonathantaylor.io/content/blog/use-effect-hook/index.md

   }, [name])
 ```

-The dependency array takes multiple values and the effect will only run when any one of the values gets updated.
+This dependency array can hold multiple values and the effect will only run when any one of these values gets updated.

 ```jsx
   useEffect(() => {